The Best Honey Roasted Carrots And Parsnips Recipe

 My Top Tips

 If you’re making honey roasted carrots and parsnips for your Christmas dinner, put them in the oven at the same time as your roast potatoes.
-So they can all cook around the same time.
+This way they’ll cook around the same time.

 Make sure to spread the carrots and parsnips evenly and avoid overcrowding them.
 They will cook evenly this way, so use two baking trays if you have too.